41st Infantry Division (United States): Triangular division

-Deployed overseas
+Combat chronicle

 In February 1942, the 41st Infantry Division was alerted for overseas movement.
 It handed over its coastal defence responsibilities to the 3rd Infantry Division and concentrated at Fort Lewis.
-First to depart was the 162nd Infantry, 641st Tank Destroyer Battalion, and 41st Reconnaissance Troop, which entrained later that month for Fort Dix.
+First to depart was the 162nd Infantry Regiment, the attached 641st Tank Destroyer Battalion, and 41st Cavalry Reconnaissance Troop, which entrained later that month for Fort Dix.
 This group departed the Brooklyn Navy Yard on 3 March 1942 and sailed for the Pacific via the Panama Canal, reaching Melbourne on 9 April.
 They were among the first U.S. military units to be engaged in offensive ground combat operations.
 (The others were the 32nd who preceded them into combat on New Guinea; the Americal and the 1st Marine on Guadalcanal, Carlson's Raiders on Makin Island; and the 9th, 3rd Infantry, 34 and the 2nd Armored Divisions who fought in North Africa.)

 Recently arrived troops of the 41st Infantry Division are reviewed by Australian Army Minister Frank Forde on 14 April 1942, accompanied by Major General Horace H. Fuller.
 Note the World War I style M1917A1 Steel helmets.

-A second group consisting of Division Headquarters, the 163rd Infantry, 41st Signal Company, 116th Engineer Battalion, 167th Field Artillery Battalion, 116th Medical Battalion, and 116th Quartermaster Battalion embarked from San Francisco on 19 March in a convoy that included the liner RMS Queen Elizabeth.
+A second group consisting of Division Headquarters, the 163rd Infantry Regiment, 41st Signal Company, 116th Engineer Battalion, 167th Field Artillery Battalion, 116th Medical Battalion, and 41st Quartermaster Battalion embarked from San Francisco on 19 March in a convoy that included the liner RMS Queen Elizabeth.
 This convoy reached Australia before the first, on 6 April.
 Because Melbourne could not accommodate the Queen Elizabeth, it unloaded at Sydney and the troops and cargo were moved to Melbourne by rail and smaller Dutch ships.
 That month the remainder of the division, including the 186th Infantry and 146th, 205th and 218th Field Artillery battalions entrained at Fort Lewis for San Francisco, from whence they sailed for Australia, arriving on 13 May.
 As each contingent arrived it moved to a camp near Seymour, Victoria, where training was conducted at the nearby Australian Army base at Puckapunyal.

 In July the division moved by rail to Rockhampton, Queensland.
 The division had arrived in Australia with a reputation as "the top ranking National Guard division and one of the three top divisions in the whole Army", a reason for its early deployment.

 Major General Robert L. Eichelberger, whose I Corps headquarters arrived in Rockhampton in August, ordered the division to commence training in jungle warfare.
 Each infantry battalion in turn was sent down to Toorbul, Queensland for training in amphibious warfare by the Australian Army.